Superconductivity from incoherent Cooper pairs in the strong-coupling regime: Acknowledgements

 \section{Acknowledgements}

 We would like to thank Mikhail Feigel'man for raising the question of the Ginzburg-Levanyuk criterion for the validity of the mean-field theory.
-This work was performed as part of the Academy of Finland Centre of Excellence program (project 352925).
-A.A.Z. acknowledges support from the QuantERA II Programme that has received funding from the European Union’s Horizon 2020 research and innovation programme under Grant Agreement No 101017733 and funding from the Finnish-India consortia for research and education (FICORE).
-We thank the Pirinem School of Theoretical Physics where our research was initiated for warm hospitality.
+We thank the Pirinem School of Theoretical Physics, where our research was initiated, for warm hospitality.